bryandony/bryandony.github.io/_pages/openings.md

 * Strong communication skills in written and spoken English and good presentation skills

 ## Current Openings
+ *Currently seeking:*
+ - __One PhD student__ to begin Fall 2025 (application cycle Fall 2024) in the area of collaborative perception in edge networks.
+Contact me as soon as possible if interested.
- *Currently seeking students interested in GPU or HDL programming for ongoing projects*
+ - __SDSU students__ interested in GPU or HDL programming for ongoing projects.

 #### Undergraduate/Graduate Projects

 Ongoing projects consistently have opportunities for undergraduate (or graduate) student contributions.
-See my research page and recent publications for general topics (autonomous software systems, energy-efficient cyber-physical systems, etc.).
+See my research page and recent publications for general topics (autonomous cyber-physical systems, intelligent edge systems, etc.).
 Essential skills include proficiency in Python, C++, and Linux commandline interface.
 Contact me if interested.